 But I used to be in a relationship with a man who literally never complimented me.

-I didn’t even notice - we weren’t particularly in love and he wasn’t the most talkative guy.
+I didn’t even notice it was a red flag – we weren’t particularly in love and he wasn’t the most talkative guy.

 Then one day after we’d been together for a long time, my friend asked me if he had ever shown any interest in my music (I sing and play piano and have been recognized by a lot of people for these things).